Self-Jailbreaking: Language Models Can Reason Themselves Out of Safety Alignment After Benign Reasoning Training: Conclusion

 \subsubsection{Acknowledgments}

-This work was supported by a grant from Open Philanthropy.
+This work was supported by a grant from Coefficient Giving.
+We also thank Yik Siu Chan, Jianfeng Chi, Jonibek Mansurov, Julia Kreutzer, Alham Fikri Aji, and Fabien Roger for insightful discussions and help at various stages of the project.
 Disclosure: Stephen Bach is an advisor to Snorkel AI, a company that provides software and services for data-centric artificial intelligence.
-We also thank Yik Siu Chan, Jianfeng Chi, Jonibek Mansurov, Julia Kreutzer, Alham Fikri Aji, and Fabien Roger for insightful discussions and help at various stages of the project.